zkxs/cuniq/PERFORMANCE.md

 benefit of not sorting.

 For datasets with very large cardinality exact approaches becomes infeasible as it becomes impossible to process the dataset in main memory.
 You will instead need to use a statistical estimate such as HyperLogLog.
-This is currently out of scope of the cuniq project.
+You can do this with `cuniq --mode=estimate`.

 ## Optimizations